-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision environment.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R behaviour to promote a positive learning environment.
 There is a clear rewards and sanctions system and our 'Rules for Life' and 'Rules for Health' are displayed around the school.